 They find the space where hard work and fun coexist.

-So, if you’d like to spend more of your time “working for the weekday,” let’s talk about getting clear on how you can start moving in that direction.
+So, if you’d like to spend more of your time “working for the weekday,” try the exercise below.

 Answer these 3 questions to get clear on what you want